 Heller grew up with five brothers and sisters in Carson City, where he attended high school.
 In 1985 he received a Bachelor's Degree in Business Administration from the University of Southern California, specializing in finance and securities analysis.
 He worked as a stockbroker and as a broker/trader on the Pacific Stock Exchange prior to moving back to Carson City with his wife Lynne.

 Dean and Lynne have been married for more than 25 years and currently reside in Carson City where they have raised their four children: Hilary, Harris, Drew, and Emmy.
-He is a proud grandfather of his only granddaughter, Brielle.
+He is a proud grandfather of Brielle and Zachary.